ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Datagram-Flow-Id headers included in the request.

-At this point, any DATAGRAM frames sent by the client matching a known Server Connection ID will be forwarded on the correct UDP socket.
+At this point, any DATAGRAM frames sent by the client matching a known Server Connection ID will be sent on the correct UDP socket.
 Specifically, the proxy extracts the contents of each DATAGRAM frame and writes them to the UDP socket created in response to the CONNECT-QUIC request.
 Any packets received directly to the proxy from the client that match a known Server Connection ID will be